Tips for Bath Time Safety

 Children four and under should always have an adult present during bath time (in or even near water), according to the American Academy of Pediatrics.
 Children of this age do not yet possess the coordination necessary to prevent falls on their own, so consider the following to assist them along with your careful guidance:

 - Grab bar for assistance in and out

 Your home’s water heater should be set to a maximum of 120 degrees to lessen the risk of scalding water.
 If that isn’t an option or in addition to, there are anti-scalding devices called Temperature Activated Flow Reducers (TAFR) that screw into the faucet.
 While you’re at it, you might also consider a rubber cover to protect your little ones from hard, sharp edges.

 Pro Tip: Fill the tub completely before putting your kids in it as the temperature can fluctuate greatly during fill time.

 Elderly & the General Population

-Those 65 and older are the highest risk for injuries from falls and bathrooms pose the highest danger.
-It’s easy to lose balance especially on a wet floor or a slippery tub.
+Those 65 and older are at the highest risk for injuries from falls and bathrooms pose the highest danger.
+It’s easy to lose balance, especially on a wet floor or a slippery tub.
 Urge your elderly loved ones to take caution and set out all bathing supplies to prevent reaching.